 Considering Byron Center Public Schools?

+Thank you for considering Byron Center Public Schools for the education of your child(ren).
+On behalf of our 4,000 plus student population, our staff, and our Board of Education, we welcome you and your family.
 We invite you to learn more about the educational opportunities at Byron Center Public Schools.
 From Early Childhood programs to college-level Advanced Placement classes, our goal is to graduate caring, educated adults with extraordinary involvement from parents, and an exceptional staff committed to the success of each student.

 How to Enroll Your Child